MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-in-flow.md

 > [!div class="mx-imgBorder"]
 > ![Table extracted by form processing.](media/form-processing-table-example.png "Example of a table extracted by a form processing model.")

 1. Select the field you wish to write the cell for a table.
 The dynamic content panel will open showing everything that the form processing model knows how to extract.
 Search for **{your table name} {your column name} value**.
-In our example from above, it’s *Items Quantity value*.
+Our example uses **Items Quantity value**.

 > [!div class="mx-imgBorder"]
 > !['Process and save information from forms' screen.](media/form-processing-iterate-table-1.png "Select a column from an extracted table to add to a flow.")